 Breaking down some common abortion myths

 You may have heard the different ways abortion can negatively affect your health and future fertility.
 These are myths usually spread by anti-abortion extremists.
-Pregnancy, not induced abortion, is a risk factor for infertility.
-Any pregnancy, whether it ends with birth, miscarriage, or abortion, can be complicated by infection or hemorrhage (13).
-When severe, both infection and hemorrhage can necessitate a hysterectomy to save a person’s life (14).
+Any pregnancy, whether it ends with birth, miscarriage, or abortion, can be complicated by infection or hemorrhage (9).
+When severe, both infection and hemorrhage can necessitate a hysterectomy to save a person’s life (10).
 A hysterectomy is when the uterus is removed, therefore preventing future pregnancies.

-Hysterectomy because of induced abortion complication is rare.
-Hysterectomy because of vaginal birth or cesarean section complications is more common (13).
-Neither of the medication abortion drugs (mifepristone or misoprostol) are toxic or harmful to the reproductive organs or impact ovulation in future cycles (13, 14).
-The modern technique for procedural abortion without the use of sharp curettage does not result in uterine scarring (15).
-Most people can become pregnant again about three weeks after an induced abortion, procedural or medication (4).
-The leading causes of female infertility in the United States are ovulation dysfunction from conditions like polycystic ovary disease (PCOS) and fallopian tube blockage from chlamydia and gonorrhea infections which are sexually transmitted.
+Hysterectomy because of induced abortion complication is rare (10).
+Hysterectomy because of vaginal birth or cesarean section complications is more common (9).
+Neither of the medication abortion drugs (mifepristone or misoprostol) are toxic or harmful to the reproductive organs or impact ovulation in future cycles (9).
+The modern technique for procedural abortion without the use of sharp curettage does not result in uterine scarring (11).
+Most people can become pregnant again as early as 2 weeks following an induced abortion, procedural or medication (6).
+The leading causes of female infertility in the United States are ovulation dysfunction from conditions like polycystic ovary disease (PCOS) and fallopian tube blockage from chlamydia and gonorrhea infections which are sexually transmitted (12).

 Managing your mental health after an abortion